athonet-open/pix/README.md

   ghcr.io/visciang/pix:X.Y.Z
 ```

-in this case is important to give the pix container access the docker engine
+in this case is important to give the pix container access the docker engine.
 You can use the Docker Socket Mounting (DooD - Docker outside of docker) or the Docker-in-Docker (dind) mode.

 If you need SSH access, you need to forward the SSH agent socket to the pix container.